Last Updated on May 30, 2022 by Dexter Roona

 So fewer are being sold, collectors are not buying so many cases as it’s a big outlay and you can’t then resell that popular Spider-Man and get close to the price to get your money back.
 It has just all become very expensive to buy and sell as a collector.

 Postage has become a problem on eBay.
 Auctions can often sell for less than it costs to post an item.
 Sellers will often start at a very low auction price but then inflate the postage in an attempt to make their money back and save on fees.
-Buyers are wise to this and there is nothing worse to a collector than paying a premium price for postage and then to receive the item in a plastic bag, battered to death and then to see the postage price was only £1 when you paid £5
+Buyers are wise to this and there is nothing worse to a collector than paying a premium price for postage and then receiving the item in a plastic bag, battered to death, and then seeing the postage price was only £1 when you paid £5

 There are also fewer auctions because of the way that postage here in the UK is calculated.
 Postage used to be paid on the weight of an item.
 This was great when someone purchased 3 or 4 figures because you could send a lot for a little.